Australia shares set to open lower; NZ down

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-March 22 Australian shares are expected to open lower on Wednesday, tracking a sharp overnight fall in Wall Street as investors worried that U.S. President Donald Trump will struggle to deliver promised tax cuts.
-The local share price index futures fell 0.8 percent at 5,710, a 64.6-point discount to the underlying S&P/ASX 200 index close.
-The benchmark finished 0.1 percent lower on Tuesday.
-New Zealand's benchmark S&P/NZX 50 index fell 0.3 percent, or 24.45 points, to 7061.09 by 2114 GMT.
-For a summary of overnight action across global markets, double click on For a digest of the day's business stories in Australian newspapers, double click on (Reporting by Christina Martin in Bengaluru; editing by Richard Lough)
+Feb 7 Australian shares are expected to fall on Tuesday, following Wall Street which faltered over a dip in oil prices.
+The local share price index futures declined 0.1 percent or 6 points to 5,559 at 2122 GMT, a 56.6-point discount to the underlying S&P/ASX 200 index close.
+The benchmark closed 0.11 percent lower on Monday.
+Copper and gold miners are expected to recover some ground, with copper supply risks in Chile and Indonesia overshadowing China's rate move and global political uncertainty and a subdued dollar reinforcing investor interest in the yellow metal.
+New Zealand's benchmark S&P/NZX 50 index fell 0.3 percent or 20.36 points at 7074.02 by 2122 GMT.
+For a summary of overnight action across global markets, double click on For a digest of the day's business stories in Australian newspapers, double click on (Reporting by Krishna V Kurup in Bengaluru)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan